 Hecate Pentagram Athame

 This black and silver athame bears a medallion symbolic of Hecate, the crossroads-dwelling Goddess of witchcraft.
 It features a slender, double-edged blade and a textured rubber handle for a solid grip.
-The knife measures just over 9" from hilt to tip.
+The knife measures just over 9 inches from hilt to tip.

 This athame is lighter than most in our store and nicely balanced, making it ideal for moving through the air during rituals.
 Store it in the riveted faux leather sheath (included), which can be worn on a belt.